3.2. Measures of Central Tendency

 getmode(x) # returns 1

-Note: You may copy and paste the function above for your own use.
-If you’re interested in learning how to create your own functions, a general guide to defining custom R functions is provided in the appendix.
-However, you are not expected to write or define functions in this course.
+🛑 Note: You may copy and paste the function above for your own use.
+If you are interested in learning how to create your own R functions, a general guide is provided in the appendix.
+However, you are not expected to write custom R functions in this course.

 3.2.2.
 Sample Mean, \(\bar{x}\)